-History is an ongoing debate about the past.
+History is best seen an ongoing debate about what happened, and what mattered, in the past.
 At Eltham College, we aim to equip our Sixth Form historians with the tools to reach their own conclusions on complex historical questions, through developing their ability to analyse evidence and craft convincing arguments.
-Through their lessons and wider preparatory reading, students not only develop a detailed understanding of past societies, but also their ability to evaluate – and make judgements about – competing interpretations.
-These skills are highly valued by top universities, and employers in a range of different fields.
+Through their lessons and wider preparatory reading, students not only develop a detailed understanding of the past societies they study, but also their ability to evaluate – and pass judgement upon – competing interpretations.
+Such skills are highly valued by top universities and employers in a range of different fields.

-Students who choose to study History at A level will follow the Edexcel syllabus (found here: https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/history-2015.html).
+Students who choose to study History at A Level will follow the Edexcel syllabus.
 This requires candidates to study four modules; two units in the Lower Sixth and two units in the Upper Sixth.

-Students will have two teachers; one for each ‘side’ of the course in both years.
+In both years, students will have two teachers; one for each ‘side’ of the course.
 All teachers encourage students to undertake their own wider reading for each lesson (of which there are ten each week), and we aim to teach our Sixth Formers in a style akin to undergraduate seminars.
-This allows students to question what they have read, air their ideas, test theories, and challenge competing interpretations.
+This allows students to question what they have read, air their ideas, test theories, and challenge the interpretations of others.
 As well as the examination board textbooks, students are provided with a range of historians’ work to deepen their understanding of the syllabus content, and are also encouraged to make use of the excellent text and electronic collections in the Mervyn Peake Library to support their learning.

 Trips, activities and clubs

 The Department provides a number of opportunities for students to explore their interest in the subject beyond the confines of the syllabus.

 - All students are encouraged to get involved in our student-led History Society.
 The Society organises talks and debates from students and invited speakers, covering a range of topics.